akeneo/pim-helpcenter/content/md/first-steps/manage-your-rules.md

 ![image](../img/Rules_Summary.png)

 :::tips
-As the rules can automatically be executed (by crons), you need to have the right to `View all jobs in process tracker` in the `Roles` permissions to be able to see them the process tracker :wink:.
+In order to access the summary of nightly scheduled rules (by cron), you need to have the right to `View all jobs in process tracker` in the `Roles` permissions to be able to see them the process tracker :wink:.
 :::

 ## Execute a single rule